arvind444/arvind444/README.md

-- 👋 Hi, I’m @arvind444
+- 👋 Hi, I’m @arvind444 (Arvindkumar S P)
 - 👀 I’m interested in Web developing and Machine Learning
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Django and Deep Leraning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me...
+Mail me at arvindkumar1998ece@gmail.com

 <!---
 arvind444/arvind444 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.